agusaldasoro/inner.drive/README.md

 The site is wired to make backend integration straightforward:

-1. Choose a provider (Supabase is the easiest fit on Vercel; Neon / Vercel Postgres also work).
+1. Choose a provider (Supabase, Neon, or similar).
 2. Add credentials to `.env.local` (see `.env.example`).
 3. Persist contact submissions in [`src/app/api/contact/route.ts`](src/app/api/contact/route.ts).